-In an always-on, device-centric industrial era, new tools like the Alpha User Insights Platform help inform product development strategies.
+In an always-on, device-centric industrial era, new tools like Alpha’s rapid consumer feedback platform help inform product development strategies.
 Companies can now build objective data into their core, to guide the health and development of the business: from corporate strategy, down through product innovation and iteration.
 What’s more, adopting an insights-driven culture can help a legacy organization truly become more “agile.”

 It’s clear that to spark transformation, you need critical insights to drive innovation — ahead of the competition.
 I’ve seen the case for always-on consumer insights put this way: Would you ever decide to turn off Google Analytics?
 I can’t imagine a scenario where a CEO, innovation lead, product manager or market researcher says, “No, I’d prefer fewer relevant, on-demand insights from customers and potential customers, please.”